awsdocs/amazon-redshift-getting-started-guide/doc_source/cancel_query.md

 ORDER BY 4 desc;
 ```

-The result looks something like the following
+The result looks something like the following\.

 ```
  sellerid | firstname | lastname | sum